bigcommerce/dev-docs/docs/api-docs/store-logs/store-logs.md

 ### Filter by module

 To filter the entries by `module`, use the `module` query parameter.
 Modules further categorize the type of log.
 For example, the log type `shipping` has many modules including `Zone based free shipping (freeshipping)` and `FedEx Ground Home Delivery (5-7 Business Days) (flatrate)`.
-Examples of modules for other log types include `export only`, `email message`, `theme download`, and more.
+For a complete list of log modules, consult the [API endpoint reference](/api-reference/store-management/store-logs/system-logs/get-system-logs).
 The following example requests entries from the `order status` module:
->>> DESCRIBE MORE ABOUT WHAT A MODULE IS.
-LINK TO SPEC FOR FURTHER LIST?
-IS THERE AN ENUM LIST IN THE SPEC?

 <!--
 type: tab